elavarasi-dinesh/Further-education-and-skills/README.md

 Published: 11 November 2024
 Last updated: 10 September 2025
 #
+“This dataset does not include learner volume metrics.
+Analysis therefore focuses on inspection outcomes and quality indicators rather than participation counts.
+This ensures conclusions are aligned with the data’s scope and avoids unsupported assumptions.”
+#
 “I created a exploratory dashboard to summarise inspection outcomes across regions, provider types, and inspection history.
 The dashboard highlights regional variation, quality distributions, and supporting evidence-based quality monitoring.”